MartinsAlex/MA_Backtester/README.md

 </table>

-## Then find the best moving averages allocation :
+## Then find the moving averages allocation that produce the best performance :

 slowMa tested = ... -> x combinaisons